Trilarion/opensourcegames/entries/gem_drop_x.md

 - Code dependency: SDL
 - Developer: Bill Kendrick

-Fast puzzle game.
 Placing gems in vertical lines destroys them and ultimately leads to completion of a level.
 It has been compared to "Tetris meets Space Invaders".

 ## Building